tierneytim/btAudio/README.md

 ```

 3. Disconenct USB from computer and power the ESP32 board from a USB power supply near the speaker.
 Don't worry about it losing power it will remember the code you uploaded previously.
 4. Connect the Line out from the DAC to the the Line in on the stereo/Hi-Fi using your Aux cable.
-You could also used wired headphones here instead of an Aux cable to a speaker.
+You could also used wired headphones instead of an Aux cable to a speaker.
 My setup looks like this.
 <p align="center">
   <img src="readme/speaker.jpg" width="600" />
 </p>

 5. On your laptop/phone connect to the ESP32 like you would any other bluetooth device.

 6. Play some audio!

 <a name="c3"></a>